Naming customs of Hispanic America: Ecuador

 In Ecuador, a couple can choose the order of their children's surnames.
 Most choose the traditional order (e.g., Guerrero García in the example above), but some invert the order, putting the mother's paternal surname first and the father's paternal surname last (e.g., García Guerrero from the example above).
 Such inversion, if chosen, must be consistent for all children of the marriage.

+Mexico

+Mexico follows the two-surname model used elsewhere in the Spanish speaking world.

+Until 2025, the order of the children's surnames was the traditional paternal-maternal one; a decision by the Supreme Court of Mexico in December 2025 ruled that parents could, "by mutual consent", freely choose the order used.
+The same ruling also lifted restrictions on the intergenerational transfer of compound surnames – joined by prepositions, the conjunction y, or a hyphen – thereby preserving traditional surname combinations that would otherwise be lost.

 Uruguay

 Uruguayans carry two surnames, as is the practice in most Spanish-speaking countries.
 Such custom has been recognized under Uruguayan laws No. 15.462 and 19.075.

 Regarding names, it is a common practice for Uruguayans to carry two names.
 Under Section 5 of Law No. 15.462, it is forbidden to the Officers of Public Registrars to register "names that are extravagant, ridiculous, immoral or that may provoke a misunderstanding regarding the sex of the child on whom it is being imposed.".

 Regarding surnames, according to those laws, if no agreement has been reached, the first surname shall be the father's surname (paternal surname), and the second surname shall be the mother's surname (maternal surname, or maiden surname).